WillKoehrsen/Data-Analysis/stocker/readme.md

 hold strategy means buying the stock on the start date and hold to the end date when we sell the stock.
 Prints the expected profit and plots the profit over time.

-### Make prophet model with predictions for 1 year in future
+### Make basic prophet model

-`model, future = Stocker.create_prophet_model(resample=False)`
+`model, future = Stocker.create_prophet_model(days=0, resample=False)`

-Make a Prophet Additive Model using 3 years of training data and make predictions for 1 year into the future.
-Prints the predicted price for 1 year out and plots the historical data with the predictions and uncertainty overlaid.
+Make a Prophet Additive Model using 3 years of training data and make predictions number of days into the future.
+If days > 0, prints the predicted price.
+Plots the historical data with the predictions and uncertainty overlaid.

-Returns model, the prophet model, and future, the future dataframe.
+Returns model, the prophet model, and future, the future dataframe which can be used for plotting components of the time series.
 To see the trends and patterns of the prophet model, call

 `import matplotlib.pyplot as plt